vanhoefm/fragattacks/research/README.md

 `$COMMAND` values, and verifying the result of some tests requires running tcpdump or wireshark on the targeted device (both points are further clarified below the table).

-To verify your test setup, the first command in the table below performs a normal ping that must succeed.
+To **verify your test setup**, the first command in the table below performs a normal ping that must succeed.
 The second command sends the ping as two fragmented Wi-Fi frames, and should only fail in the rare case that the tested device doesn't support fragmentation.
 In case one of these tests is not working, follow the instructions in [network card injection test](#network-card-injection-test)